FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 enumeration of char values ranging from "1" to "7".
 So care must be taken to assure the corresponding operand, "value", is of a similar type.
-Support for these types of expressions is highly dependent on a vendor‟s implementation of FIXatdl.
+Support for these types of expressions is highly dependent on a vendor's implementation of FIXatdl.
 Not all standard tags may be available.

 In cases where the field attribute is not recognized or not supported,